Ohio customer choice activity

 Additionally, Ohio’s EDUs submit similar data pursuant to Ohio Revised Code 4935 and Ohio Administrative Code 4901:5 (known as SE-1 or forecasting data).
 The PUCO may use any of these data sources in assessing whether effective competition exists for retail electric service in Ohio.

-Measurements of the health of Ohio’s CRES market include: (1) number of PUCO certified CRES providers; (2) number of PUCO certified CRES providers by EDU service territory; (3) number of active CRES providers by EDU service territory; (4) number of customers shopping by class and by EDU service territory; (5) percentage of load shopping by class and by EDU service territory; (6) all EDUs have at least structural separation; (7) 100 percent of the SSO load is procured via a competitive process for all EDUs; and (8) customers are engaged and informed about the products and services they receive.
+Pursuant to Ohio Revised Code 4928.06, the PUCO considers various factors in determining whether there is effective competition in the provision of retail electric service, including: (1) number of certified CRES providers statewide and by EDU service territory; (2) number of active CRES providers by EDU service territory; (3) number of customers shopping by class and by EDU service territory; (4) percentage of load shopping by class and by EDU service territory; (5) all EDUs having at least structural separation; (6) 100 percent of the SSO load procured via a competitive process for all EDUs; and (7) whether customers are engaged and informed about the products and services they receive.